 A full risk assessment is carried out by the host.
 If you would like a copy of the risk assessment, please contact IAPS Sport.

 IAPS policies

-Please make sure you have read and understand the following policies before booking onto an IAPS Sport event:
+Please make sure you have read and understand our policies before booking onto an IAPS Sport event.
+All policies and procedures can be found on our website here.